sanketpradhan04/power-car-fault-analysis/README.md

-# power car fault analysis
+# Power car fault analysis
-in this report i have explained some frequently occuring failures with their currently available solution and what new innovative solutions can be adopted.
+in this report i have explained some frequently occuring failures in rail power car with their currently available solution and what new innovative solutions can be adopted.